Chiral effects and Joule heating in hot and dense matter: Chiral magnetic effect

 \subsubsection{Joule heating in a strong magnetic field}

-Highly magnetized neutron star environments like magnetars and merging neutron stars can host very strong magnetic fields, sometimes of the order of $10^{18}$ Gauss which is of the order of $\Lambda_{\text{QCD}}^2$ where $\Lambda_{\text{QCD}}$ is the QCD scale.
+Highly magnetized neutron star environments like magnetars and merging neutron stars can host very strong magnetic fields, sometimes of the order of $10^{18}$ Gauss $\sim (140\text{MeV})^2$ which is of the order of $\Lambda_{\text{QCD}}^2$ where $\Lambda_{\text{QCD}}$ is the QCD scale, assumed to be close to $\sim 100$ MeV here.
 We can consider the modified Maxwell's equation Eq. \ref{max} in this environment.
-The electromagnetic fields of interest in this case are macroscopic and therefore their space-time variation scale is much smaller than the micro-physics scales, i.e. set by the conductivity $\sigma$ and the chiral chemical potential $\alpha_{\text{EM}} \mu_5$.
+The electromagnetic fields of interest in this case are macroscopic and therefore their spatial and temporal variation scale is much longer than the inverse mass scales corresponding to the micro-physics, i.e. set by the conductivity $\sigma$ and the chiral chemical potential $\alpha_{\text{EM}} \mu_5$.
 Thus, we can drop $\bf\nabla\times {\bf{B}}$ and $\frac{d\bf{E}}{dt}$ from the equation \ref{max} leading to \beq \sigma {\bf E}=-\frac{\alpha_{\text{EM}}}{\pi}\mu_5 {\bf B}_0 \eeq where ${\bf B}_0$ is the background magnetic field.
 This equation gives rise to an electric field proportional to the magnetic field given by \beq {\bf E}=-\frac{\alpha_{\text{EM}}}{\pi}\frac{\mu_5}{\sigma}{\bf B}_0. \eeq This is evidently different from the chiral plasma instability which takes place when the initial electro-magnetic fields are small leading to growth of EM fields.
-Furthermore, the CPI generated electromagnetic fields with maximal growth rate have space-time dependence set by the the chiral chemical potential and the CMI growth rate as we discussed in the previous section.
-In the Joule heating scenario we are considering here, $\bf{B}_0$ and the electric field $\bf{E}$ in Eq. \ref{elec} do not require any space-time variation, e.g. $\bf{B}_0$ is some background fields at par with the chiral chemical potential $\mu_5$.
+Furthermore, the CPI generated electromagnetic fields with maximal growth rate have spatial and temporal dependence set by the the chiral chemical potential and the electrical conductivity as we discussed in the previous section.
+In the Joule heating scenario we are considering here, $\bf{B}_0$ and the electric field $\bf{E}$ in Eq. \ref{elec} do not require any space-time variation, e.g. $\bf{B}_0$ is some background fields at par with a possible background chiral chemical potential $\mu_5$.

 Given the electric field of Eq. \ref{elec} and a finite electrical conductivity, however large, we will expect power dissipation.
 The corresponding Joule heating rate is given by \beq J_E=\frac{1}{2}\sigma |{\bf E}|^2=\frac{\alpha_{\text{EM}}^2}{2\pi^2}\frac{\mu_5^2}{\sigma}|{\bf B}_0|^2. \eeq This rate of power dissipation holds for as long as $\mu_5$ or $\bf{B}_0$ survives.
 If the corresponding time scale is $\tau_B$, the dissipated energy is $\sim J_E \tau_B$.
 We will estimate the dissipated power for some realistic neutron star environments, in particular in the presence of density fluctuations in section \ref{Joule}, and find that the dissipated power can be significant.